Drmrsan/blog_portfolio/README.md

 for starters:

 put in your gem file : gem "nokogiri", ">= 1.6.7.rc" ,
-and run bundle unpdate nokogiri
+and run bundle update nokogiri

+- Set up vagrant for rails